EASTHAM – We would love to be a fly on the wall when all of the musical voices inside of Chandler Travis’ head talk to each other.

 For more stories like this, please see Longform stories

-And here is a link to our growing collection of local music stories and videos – MUSIC
+Cape Cod Wave has promoted local music since our start.
+See our collection of local music stories and videos – MUSIC